NelsonAbolaji/Crime-Occurence-Pattern-in-LA/README.md

 - As at 23rd of October 2023, 825,212 crimes have been reported to the LAPD, with 212,018 cases recorded each year on average and 592 cases per day.

-- Crime occurs more on weekdays than weekends.
+- Crime occur more on weekdays than weekends.
 Mondays have the highest crime rate and the intensity slowly reduces till the days near the weekend, where there's a significant reduction in crime rate.

 - 6.78% of the total crime committed occured at Noon (12 p.m.).
 This makes it the time with the highest crime rate.